19th and Final Scripture

 We read in the Quran that the prophets of God are sent with the Scripture:

-"The people used to be one community when God sent the prophets as bearers of good news, as well as warners.
-He sent down with them the Scripture, bearing the truth, to judge among the people in their disputes" 2:213 (also confirmed in 3:81)
+"The people used to be one nation, then God sent the Prophets as bearers of news and as warners.
+He brought down the Scripture with them bearing the truth to judge among the people in their disputes" 2:213 (also confirmed in 3:81)

 The term "Scripture" is consistently associated with "prophets" in the Quran.